 Among the most impressive utilization of civil resistance has been when the population has responded to attempted coups prior to the consolidation of power.
-In these cases, France and Argentina, Scenario 2 (see page 15), civil resistance served notice to those who were uncertain of which side to support that a military takeover of the country would not go smoothly-ultimately tipping the balance in favor of the civilian government.
+In these cases, civil resistance served notice to those who were uncertain of which side to support that a military takeover of the country would not go smoothly-ultimately tipping the balance in favor of the civilian government.